 La Conciergerie prison in Paris is forever associated with the martyr of Marie-Antoinette, Princess of Austria and Queen of France, detained there until her 1793 execution in Place de La Concorde during the French revolution.
 Paris monuments.

+La Conciergerie is a monument on the banks of the Seine river in Paris.
+It was part of the Palais de la Cité (picture), the first French royal palace, used from the 10th century until 1358 when the kings moved to Hotel Saint-Pol in Le Marais and Le Louvre.
 As La Conciergerie was close to the Palace of Justice, it became a prison in 1391.
-La Conciergerie is famous for its dramatic role during the 1789 French Revolution.
+La Conciergerie is famous for its dramatic role during the 1789 Revolution.

 During the French Revolution, in 1793 and 1794, 2780 people were sentenced to death and detained in La Conciergerie.
 They then left in an open cart towards Place de la Concorde where they were beheaded.
 Marie-Antoinette, Queen of France since 1774 and sister of the King of Austria, was sadly among them.

 La Conciergerie deserves a visit for its history and gothic architecture, with two superb halls, built between 1302 and 1313.
 Its beautiful facade on the Seine river bank is a vibrant legacy of the Middle Ages.

 Paris metro: Cite station (line 4), Chatelet station (1).

 Ticket for La Conciergerie

 Adult rate : 9.5 euro.